4ndyZ/OVH-DynDNS/README.md

         Domain for the DynDNS Service (default "subdomain.example.com") -dyndns-mode string
-        Mode of the DynDNS service [dual, ipv4, ipv6] (default "ipv4") -ovh-ak string
+        Mode of the DynDNS service [dual, ipv4, ipv6] (default "ipv4") -network-interface string
+        Network interface to use for the DynDNS service.
+If empty the auto selected network interface will be used.
+  -ovh-ak string
         OVH API application key
   -ovh-ask string